dirusanov/DiffMind/README.md

 ## Troubleshooting

 - OpenAI not detected?
-  - Ensure the openai package is installed and OPENAI_API_KEY is set.
+Ensure the `openai` package is installed and `OPENAI_API_KEY` is set.
+Run `diffmind doctor`.
-  - Run: `diffmind doctor` for a quick status check.
 - No staged changes?
-  - DiffMind only considers staged files.
-Run `git add -A` first or use `diffmind commit -a`.
+DiffMind only considers staged files. `git add -A` first or use `diffmind commit -a`.
-- Want to edit the message manually?
-  - Use `diffmind session` and choose “Open in $EDITOR”.
+- Prefer manual edits?
+Use `diffmind session` and choose “Open in $EDITOR”.

 ## Security & Privacy

-- The simple provider never sends data anywhere and runs locally.
+- The simple provider never sends code anywhere and runs locally.
-- The OpenAI provider sends only the staged diff and prompt context to the configured OpenAI endpoint.
+- The OpenAI provider sends only the staged diff and prompt context to your configured OpenAI endpoint.
-- You control when OpenAI is used (auto/explicit) and can disable it at any time.
+- You control when OpenAI is used (auto/explicit) and can disable it any time.

 ## Contributing